pawel-brzezinski/sulu-storage-bundle/README.md

 This unofficial bundle for [Sulu CMF](https://github.com/sulu/sulu), provides possibility to use remote storage bundle (like AWS S3) for Sulu media files.

-SuluMediaBundle use [Flysystem](https://github.com/thephpleague/flysystem) filesystem abstraction in compination with [OneupFlysystemBundle](https://github.com/1up-lab/OneupFlysystemBundle).
+SuluMediaBundle use [Flysystem](https://github.com/thephpleague/flysystem) filesystem abstraction in combination with [OneupFlysystemBundle](https://github.com/1up-lab/OneupFlysystemBundle).

 **Features**
 - Use local or external service as storage for media files.